 - Outcomes research involving the comparison of screening, diagnostic, preventive or treatment strategies for heart, lung, blood diseases and sleep disorders.

 - Implementation (T4 translation) research that addresses strategies for sustained adoption of proven, effective interventions in communities, health systems, clinicians, patients and families for heart, lung, and blood diseases and sleep disorders.

 - State of the art research studies reflected above that use large data sources and electronic health records are encouraged.

 To prepare this application, use the Parent K01 Program Announcement PA-14-044.

 - Career Transition Award (K22)

 - Mentored Patient-Oriented Research Career Development Award (K23)

 - Mentored Quantitative Research Career Development Award (K25)

 The above awards provide both part-time and full-time support for 2 to 5 years.

-For non-independent and newly independent researchers, the NHLBI offers four additional research training programs that support individuals from underrepresented racial and ethnic groups, individuals with disabilities, individuals from disadvantaged backgrounds or individuals who have experienced an interruption in their research careers.
+For non-independent and newly independent researchers, the NHLBI offers three additional research training programs that support individuals from underrepresented racial and ethnic groups, individuals with disabilities, individuals from disadvantaged backgrounds or individuals who have experienced an interruption in their research careers.